-Targets State Entity Name Date Targets Transmitted Transmitted to the State California Department of Transportation 12/8/2020 Targets Transmitted to MPO Name Date Targets Transmitted the Metropolitan Planning Organization(s) Metropolitan Transportation Commission (MTC) 12/8/2020
+Targets Transmitted to State Entity Name California Department of Transportation Date Targets Transmitted the State Targets MPO Name Date Targets Transmitted Transmitted to the Metropolitan Planning Organization(s) Metropolitan Transportation Commission (MTC)

 4. Safety Management Policy

 Safety is a core value at LAVTA, and managing safety is a core business function.
 We will develop, implement, maintain, and continuously improve processes to ensure the safety of our customers, employees, and the public.